u3a

 Pickleball within our u3a

-There are currently 5 indoor Pickleball groups with beginners sessions arranged when there’s enough demand.
-During summer months, there is also an outdoor group or session.
+There are currently six Pickleball groups with beginners sessions arranged when there’s enough demand.
+During summer months there are also outdoor group sessions.

-Although each group operates independently, most are organised and managed by the ‘Picklefather’, Bob Nicholls.
+Although each group operates independently, most of them (Groups 2, 3, 4 and 5) are organised and managed by the ‘Picklefather’, Bob Nicholls.

 Group 1